|Burge Mountain (Tonasket)

 MODERATE (boulder field approach, flat bases) - The Main Wall, Thai Training Wall, Middle Earth, Raptor Wall.

-DIFFICULT (long approach and/or some scrambling required to sometimes uneven bases) - Upper Western Front, The Ledges, North Canyon and Upper S & SW Faces.
+DIFFICULT (long approach and/or some scrambling required to sometimes uneven bases) - Upper Western Front, The Ledges, North Canyon and Upper SE, S & SW Faces.

 From: Okanogan, WA